amanneox/Button-Css/README.md

 # Button Css

-A button libriary for web built on css.
+A button libriary for web, Built on css.
 ## Getting Started
 Download the libriary or directly use CDN to import in your project.
 ### Installing